thavocado/sd-webui-frequency-separation/README.md

 - **Custom Steps & CFG** (optional): Enable "Use custom steps and CFG scale" to override global settings per band
   - Otherwise uses the main generation settings
+- **Brightness Scale** (0.5-2.0): Adjusts the overall brightness and contrast of the recombined image
+  - Default 1.0 preserves original brightness
+  - Higher values increase brightness and saturation
+  - Useful for compensating VAE decoder characteristics

 ---

 ## 7. Caveats

-* Increases generation time by 3x.
-I recommend using it after you establish a base gen.
+* Increases generation time by ~3x due to multiple diffusion passes
+* Best used after establishing a base generation you're happy with
-* No ComfyUI nodes (yet).
+* No ComfyUI nodes (yet)
-* Currently test on reForge only.
-Will work with other flavours of WebUI, but if you run into problems please let me know via https://github.com/thavocado/sd-webui-frequency-separation/issues.
+* Synchronization modes other than Independent and Shared Latent are experimental
+* Some frequency mask functions are included for research purposes but may not improve results